 Kristina Socanski was born in Belgrade, Serbia in 1990.
-She started her musical education at "Stanislav Binicki" music school and showed early on exceptional musical talent.
-In 2001, she moved to Stavanger, Norway together with her family.
+At an early age, she showed exceptional musical talent and won several competitions for youth in her home country.
+In 2001 she moved to Stavanger, Norway together with her family.

 Kristina has studied at the University of Stavanger and Barratt Due Music Institute in Oslo, Norway, as well as at HFM Franz Liszt in Weimar, Germany.
 She holds her official degrees from “Norwegian Academy of Music” in Oslo (Bachelor Degree) and “Royal Danish Academy of Music” in Copenhagen (Master Degree).
 In February 2019, she graduated from the “soloist class” (Advanced Postgraduate Program) at RDAM in Copenhagen, where she specialized in chamber music and accompaniment, mentored by prof. Niklas Sivelov, Friedrich Gurtler and Soren Rastogi.

 In 2018, Kristina was invited to Aaron Copland School of Music, Queens College in New York, as a “visiting scholar”.
 Here she collaborated with prof. Edward Smaldone, and performed some of his music written for piano, among other pieces written by American composers.
 This was a part of her artistic research project dedicated to contemporary music written in the USA, which is to be presented in Copenhagen in 2019.